 Using these two apps, you can fine-tune the types of simulated events that produce vibrations and the amount of relative vibration for each event.
 Otherwise, without these apps, it vibrates generically with any low-frequency sound.

 My flight simulator is located in a spare bedroom on the second floor of my house.
-There was some noticeable vibration in the room on the first floor.
+There was some noticeable vibration in the room beneath on the first floor.
 This was because the Buttkicker was attached to my office chair, which was sitting on its wheels pressed into the carpeted floor directly above.
 I needed some way to reduce or eliminate the vibrations being transmitted through the floor.

 The pads are very sticky and I read reports that they can stain carpet, so I cut circles of waxed paper and stuck them to one side of the sorbothane pads.
 I purchased some square furniture cups from the local hardware store and stuck the pads to the bottom of those.
 I tried sitting the chair’s wheels into these cups but the sides weren’t high enough to keep the wheels in place, so I removed the wheels from my chair entirely and placed them in the cups.
 (In the picture, you can’t see the sorbothane pads; they are pressed against the carpet under the brown furniture cups.)